mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/integer-methods.md

 ---
 title: IntegerMethods class
-description: Contains extension methods for handling RPG operations and conversions for Integer (2, 4, and 8-byte long) values.
+description: "Contains extension methods for handling RPG operations and conversions for Integer (2, 4, and 8-byte long) values. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Contains extension methods for handling RPG operations and conversions for Integer (2, 4, and 8-byte long) values.